What Is Lane Splitting?

 When Should You Call a Lawyer After a Motorcycle Accident?

 Lane splitting is no more dangerous than other traffic behavior.
 Still, because many drivers are unfamiliar with the maneuver, accidents may occur despite the best efforts of all travelers involved.
-If you have been in a motorcycle accident, it’s wise to call an attorney right away—especially if lane splitting was the cause.
+If you have been in an accident, it’s wise to call a motorcycle accident lawyer right away—especially if lane splitting was the cause.

 An attorney will offer you legal guidance and support, whether you caused the accident or were a victim of an unsafe maneuver.
 A legal professional can make sure you are appropriately represented in your case and able to recover any compensation that you might be owed.